ms-jpq/coq_nvim/README.md

 - I dont have a picture, its boring

-**Treesitter is still unstable in 0.5**
+**Treesitter is still unstable in 0.5: slow and crash prone**

-Treesitter is stil slow and prone to crashing.

 The promise is that Treesitter will have real time parsing on every keystroke, but its actually too slow on big files.

-The Treesitter source only parses on `Idle` and `InsertEnter` for now.
+The Treesitter source only parses on `Idle` events due to unrealized performace promises.

 ### Tmux